Something is different this year!

 Your Big Sis

-I have learned and accepted grief will always be with me, although it does not have to consume me.
+I have learned and accepted grief will always be with me.